gagolews/genieclust/.devel/sphinx/index.md

 universal clustering approach for every kind of problem, but Genie is definitely worth a try!

-Thanks to its being based on minimal spanning trees of the pairwise distance graphs, Genie is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points, can be completed within {any}`minutes <weave/timings>`.
+Thanks to its being based on minimal spanning trees {cite}`clustering-msts` of the pairwise distance graphs, Genie is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points, can be completed within {any}`minutes <weave/timings>`.
 Therefore, it is capable of solving **extreme clustering tasks**